I Reviewed G2’s 7 Best Operating Systems for Work and Play

 What G2 users dislike about macOS Sierra:

-“As a client, macOS Sierra offers an extraordinary arrangement that may be valuable with its predictable mix, solace, further development of components, and by and large quality.
+“As a client, macOS Sierra offers an extraordinary arrangement that may be valuable with its predictable mix, comfort, development of components, and overall quality.
 While it's an astonishing working structure, there are reliable locales for improvement.
 Regardless, focusing on the positive points, Sierra's resources overshadow any minor disservices.”

 - macOS Sierra Review, Jaykumar K.